 The issue is not that internet-based parenting classes lack efficacy.
 Research has shown that online parenting classes increase feelings of parental efficacy and, in some cases, simultaneously reduce reports of problem behaviors in kids.
 They can work if you choose wisely.
 Happily, there are some genuinely great courses that really help.
-The five below are exceptional and they provide coherent, actionable lessons.
+The five online parenting classes below are exceptional in providing coherent, actionable lessons.

 Who It’s For: Parents who are concerned about dealing with problem behaviors and parents who are looking for expert-level tactics and are willing to put in the work.

 Why It Works: Dr. Alan Kazdin works with kids that lesser men might describe as “hard cases.”
 These are often children with incredibly violent or destructive behavior who need immediate intervention before they become admitted to mental institutions.
 He is on the front lines of helping kids get better.
 He does his work as the director of the Yale Parenting Center giving parents the tools they need to make their households more calm, more loving, and more stable.
 His Everyday Parenting course on Coursera, offered by Yale, offers free, pro-level information complete with concrete tactics for parents that are based on his years of experience and research.